 A Vampire’s weaknesses are numerous but not insurmountable.
-Because they turned their backs upon the goddess of death, the Soul Reaper, most of the other Gods who were close to the Soul Reaper created something that would in turn destroy or severely injure the Vampire.
+Because they turned their backs upon the goddess of death, the Soul Reaper, weaknesses were made by some of the surviving gods and created in the memory of the fallen gods to destroy or severely injure the Vampire.

-- Sunlight: Exposure to direct sunlight will cause a Vampire to petrify or become encased in a rocklike shell from which they cannot escape until removed from direct sunlight.
+- Sunlight: In honor of the Lightgiver, it was declared that exposure to direct sunlight will cause a Vampire to petrify or become encased in a rocklike shell from which they cannot escape until removed from direct sunlight.
 It is possible for a Vampire to move about during the day if skin is adequately shaded or covered, but it is also dangerous.

-- Wood: The Green Man decreed that any weapon made from one of his trees which pierced the heart of a Vampire would slay it.
+- Wood: In honor of the Green Man, it was decreed that any weapon made from one of his trees which pierced the heart of a Vampire would slay it.
 In many cases this is a wooden stake, but it can also be an arrow or any other wooden weapon.

 - Beheading: The Forebearer decreed that when a Vampire’s head was removed from their body, that all Time would cease for them and that they would, in effect, suffer a death from which there was no return and no peace.